Samsung Galaxy Tab S6

+When it comes to Samsung tablets, there are quite a few options, and the same can't be said for other manufacturers in the tablet space.
 For some time, there was concern that Samsung would be stepping away from flagship Android tablets after the release of the Galaxy Tab S5e.
 However, that's no longer the case.
-The Galaxy Tab S6 is available everywhere, but is it worth it over its more affordable sibling?
-Let's take a look.
+The most obvious question now is how the Samsung Galaxy Tab S6 vs. S5e competition plays out.

 |Display||10.5-inch Super AMOLED||10.5-inch Super AMOLED|